Promin3/Promin3/README.md

 ### Hi there 👋

-- 🧑🏻‍💻 I‘m a sophomore from the School of Computer Science, Wuhan University
+- 🧑🏻‍💻 I‘m a junior from the School of Computer Science, Wuhan University
-- 🌱 I’m currently learning OS & Al & mathematics modeling
+- 🌱 I’m currently learning compiler & DB kernel & OS
-- 👯 I’m looking to collaborate on software development (Vue + SpringBoot + ...)
 - 🤔 I’m looking for help with Algorithm
 - 📝 Blog : <https://promin3.github.io>
 - 💬 Ask me about ...
 (Awkwardly, I know nothing about CS/SE/AI)